Proof coinage: United States proof coins

 From 1950 to 1955, proof sets were packaged in a box and each of the five coins was sealed in a cellophane bag.
 1955 saw both the original "box" packaging and introduced the flat-pack, where the coins were sealed in cellophane and presented in an envelope.
 The flat-pack packaging continued through 1964, after which the coins were sealed in various styles of hard plasticized cases.
 (From 1965 to 1967 the production of proof sets was suspended and Special Mint Sets were made in their place.
 They were made at the San Francisco Assay Office but bore no "S" mint mark.)

 Sets struck from 1936 to 1942 (1942 offered a five-coin and a six-coin version, the latter included the silver wartime nickel) and from 1950 to 1972 include the cent, nickel, dime, quarter, and half dollar.

-Since 1975, the San Francisco Mint has been used almost exclusively for proof coinage, with the exception of the Susan B. Anthony dollar from 1979–81 and 1999, and a portion of the mintage of cents in the early 1980s.
-The dollars and quarters bear a mint mark of an "S", but the cents are otherwise indistinguishable from those minted at Philadelphia (which bear no mint marks, unlike those years' proof cents from San Francisco and circulation cents from Denver).
+Since 1975, the San Francisco Mint has been used almost exclusively for proof coinage, with the exception of the Susan B. Anthony dollar from 1979 to 1981 and 1999, and a portion of the mintage of cents in the early 1980s.
+The dollars bear a mint mark of an "S", but the cents are otherwise indistinguishable from those minted at Philadelphia (which bear no mint marks, unlike those years' proof cents from San Francisco and circulation cents from Denver).

 From 1973 through 1981 the dollar was also included, and also from 2000 on.
 The 1999–2008 proof sets also contain five different 50 State quarters.
 The 2004–2005 series also contain the two Lewis and Clark nickels.
 The 2007–2016 proof sets also include presidential dollars.
 The 2010–2021 proof sets also contain America the Beautiful quarters, depicting different National Parks and Monuments.
 Proof sets issued in 2009 contain 18 coins — the most ever included — as that year featured four different reverses for the Lincoln Cent, six quarters issued under the District of Columbia and United States Territories quarters program, four Presidential and one Native American dollar struck that year, and the five cent, dime, and half dollar coins.
 Proof sets containing only 2009 cents, 50 State quarters, America the Beautiful quarters, Presidential dollars, and American Innovation dollars are also available.